syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/global-local.md

 ## Localization

+{% if page.publishingplatform == "aspnet-core" %}

+The [Localization](https://ej2.syncfusion.com/aspnetcore/documentation/common/localization) library allows you to localize the default text content of the Spreadsheet.
+The Spreadsheet has static text on some features (cell formatting, Merge, Data validation, etc.) that can be changed to other cultures (Arabic, Deutsch, French, etc.) by defining the [locale](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Spreadsheet.Spreadsheet.html#Syncfusion_EJ2_Spreadsheet_Spreadsheet_Locale) value and translation object.

+{% elsif page.publishingplatform == "aspnet-mvc" %}

 The [Localization](https://ej2.syncfusion.com/aspnetmvc/documentation/common/localization/) library allows you to localize the default text content of the Spreadsheet.
-The Spreadsheet has static text on some features (cell formatting, Merge, Data validation, etc.) that can be changed to other cultures (Arabic, Deutsch, French, etc.) by defining the [locale](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Spreadsheet.Spreadsheet.html#Syncfusion_EJ2_Spreadsheet_Spreadsheet_Locale) value and translation object.
+The Spreadsheet has static text on some features (cell formatting, Merge, Data validation, etc.) that can be changed to other cultures (Arabic, Deutsch, French, etc.) by defining the [locale](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Spreadsheet.Spreadsheet.html#Syncfusion_EJ2_Spreadsheet_Spreadsheet_Locale) value and translation object.

+{% endif %}

 The following list of properties and their values are used in the Spreadsheet.